MariaShynu07/Ezio-Chatb/README.md

 ---

 ## The Solution
 We have created a chatbot that can interact with students provide them help and give them mental support which they might not feel free to open up with others.
+This Chat Bot gives responses also with the voice of the given text to make it more interesting.

 ---
 ## Technical Details